ad-m/github-push-action/README.md

         branch: ${{ github.ref }}
 ```

 An example workflow to push to a protected branch inside your repository.
-Be aware that it's necessary to use a personal access token and use it inside the `actions/checkout` action.
+Be aware that it is necessary to use a personal access token and use it inside the `actions/checkout` action.
 It may be a good idea to specify the force-with-lease flag in case of sync and push errors.
 If you want to generate an adequate personal access token, you can [follow](docs/personal-acces-token.md#creation-of-a-personal-access-token) these instructions:

 ```yaml
 jobs: